|SSM Cardinal Glennon Children's Medical Center|

 Things You Can Do at Home

-In addition to following your doctor's advice, you can help your child make healthy lifestyle choices:
+Besides following your doctor's advice, you can help your child by making healthy lifestyle choices:

 Most psoriasis will respond well to treatment, but it's important to stay on top of it.
 If your child should apply an ointment twice a day, remind him or her to do so; if a little more sun is recommended, join your child for a daily walk.
 Your efforts, and your child's, will help control psoriasis symptoms.